gwasser/lambdatiger/README.md

 Building
 --------

 This compiler is itself written in Haskell.
+Aside from standard `ghc` compiler libraries, you will need `tasty` testing framework installed.
+To compile, you ideally will use `stack` since it can manage dependencies and the build.

-To compile, you ideally will have `ghc` and `stack`.
 Compile with

     stack build